Evernote GTD How To

 You get an item on your desk or think of something.
 CTRL + ALT + N brings up a new note in Evernote.
 CTRL + SHIFT + C to get the checkbox.
 Add your item.

 [F2] [TAB] [TAB] to get to the line where you can enter your contexts.
-Let’s say this a 5 minute email for work: @work, @email, 5.
-Done.
+Let’s say this a 5 minute email for work: @work, @email, 5

 When the time comes to review your lists you might want to take a whole bunch of NA’s off the table; maybe it’s a long weekend or vacation is coming up.
 Or maybe you want to move a bunch of someday’s back to the Next Action lists, right?